-The offices of Dr. G. Shane Jessen in Ogden and Clinton are open
+The office of Dr. G. Shane Jessen in Ogden is open

 Monday – Friday from 9 am until 5 pm.

 Online Registration Form